streamthoughts/jikkou/docs/content/en/_index.md

 ---
-title: "Jikkou — Resource as Code for Apache Kafka"
+title: "Resource as Code Framework for Apache Kafka"
 linkTitle: Jikkou
 description: "Jikkou is an open-source Resource as Code framework for Apache Kafka.
 Declare, automate, and provision Topics, ACLs, Schemas, Quotas, and Connectors from YAML files."
 ---